 Flagstaff AZ Real Estate Market Data Provided by The Kelly Broaddus Real Estate Advisors Team / by Joselyn Uy

-Flagstaff 's Housing Market Off to a Brisk Start In January, Inventory Remain Light
+Flagstaff's Housing Market Off to a Slower Start In January, Inventory Remain Very Light

 FLAGSTAFF SINGLE FAMILY HOME SALES

-January is traditionally one of the slowest months in real estate.
-US existing home sales slipped for the 1.3% while Greater Flagstaff's January housing sales dropped 19% vs Dec 2019.
-Compared to a year ago Flagstaff home sales started with very strong with 78 units sold vs January 2019 when there were only 37.
-Here's why:
+The US existing home sales rose 0.6% while Greater Flagstaff's January housing sales dropped 42% vs Dec 2020.
+Compared to a year ago Flagstaff home sales started slower with 99 units sold vs. January 2020 when there were 113.
+Here's why: record low inventory and bad weather.

-With last year's deals finally closing last month, 2020 started a bit slower for the Kelly Broadus Team vs last year.
-We bagged our second highest January sales ever with 6 properties valued at $2.8M sold the first month of this year.
-We expect that spring's going to be a great market!
+With last year's deals finally closing last month, 2021 started very strong for the Kelly Broadus Team.
+We bagged our highest January sales ever with 10 sold properties valued at $7.6M.
+We expect that spring's going to be a great market if we can have more homes on the market!

 FLAGSTAFF MEDIAN HOME PRICE